scristobal/craby/README.md

 # Craby

-Craby is a Telegram bot  written in Rust 🤖🦀 to generate images from text prompts.
+Craby is a Telegram bot  written in Rust 🤖🦀 that runs ML models hosted in replicate.com

 ## Environment